Ascension vs Word on Fire—Liturgy of the Hours, Second Edition

 Liturgy of the Hours, Second Edition - Ascension

 This is the only photo I have seen of the interior layout of the Ascension edition, and it does not give much of an indication of what to expect.
 However, I am optimistic that it will be beautiful and easy to navigate having been designed by 2K/DENMARK.
-The Great Adventure Bible was greatly improved from its internally-designed first edition to its 2K/DENMARK-designed second edition.
-Even so, it did retain some unnecessary gimmicks that are unbecoming of a Bible or breviary (such as the colored arrows at the top of every page), and I hope Ascension refrains from any gimmicks and gives us a timeless and distraction-free breviary suitable for liturgical prayer.
-The product page indicates it will include artwork that is "timeless in character and deeply rooted in Catholic tradition, enriching prayer without distraction": anything will be an improvement over the artwork in the first edition, and this tone is perceptive of deficiencies in the first edition and Great Adventure Bible.
+The Great Adventure Bible was greatly improved from the first edition to the second edition designed by 2K/DENMARK.4 The product page indicates it will include artwork that is "timeless in character and deeply rooted in Catholic tradition, enriching prayer without distraction".
 I'm also curious to see what the "subtle navigational tabs" are like and if they are as useful as the tabs in the Great Adventure Bible.

 The two photos above seem to show different colored ribbons: first brightly colored ribbons similar to the first edition, and second more muted colors that are more becoming of a prayer book.
 I hope the final product includes these ribbons with muted colors.

-This last photo shows the standard edition (top) as compared to the premium edition (bottom).
+This photo shows the standard edition (top) as compared to the premium edition (bottom).
 You can clearly see from this photo the semi-yapp on the premium edition, which is a welcome improvement but also illustrates why the premium edition should be stored horizontally like this rather than vertically in a display box.

 Word on Fire